Bixio999/3d-fluid-simulation/README.md

 The stencil buffer is used in the rendering pipeline to execute the *Stencil Test*, that is an optional mask used to control the fragment color output produced by the current rendering before they are written in the output buffer.
 The stencil buffer can be modified through predefined *operations* offered by the GPU, and the fragments allowed to edit the stencil are decided with predefined *functions*.
 The Stencil Test can be used along the *Depth Test* to distinguish the three cases and set different operation based on the success or fail of both tests (both fails, depth succeed but stencil fails, both succeed).

 To implement the Inside-Out Voxelization we exploit the stencil operation of increment and decrement based on front or back facing fragments.
-In order to handle only the obstacles inside the simulation grid and obtain a representation along all the slices of the output 3D texture, we are drawing its mesh by using an orthogonal projection with far plane set to infinity (or a large value), and the near plane equal to the depth of the current slice of the texture, while the frustum is set to extend from origin to any direction by half the edge of the simulation cube.
+In order to handle only the obstacles inside the simulation grid and obtain a representation along all the slices of the output 3D texture, we are drawing its mesh by using an orthogonal projection with far plane set to inftyity (or a large value), and the near plane equal to the depth of the current slice of the texture, while the frustum is set to extend from origin to any direction by half the edge of the simulation cube.
 With these settings we are creating an orthogonal projection with the exact size of the simulation cube.

 In the proposed implementation, the projection is defined from a camera with front direction aligned with the negative Z axis (assuming the OpenGL axis reference), and positioned in front of the simulation cube at one unit of distance.
 This particular positioning of the camera is due to a 3D texture convention that its depth would be along the negative Z axis.